 - Never enter any body of water without adult supervision

-- At backyard pool parties: adult supervisors must first inform children of the water safety rules to prevent all to common injuries (e.g. tag is to be played while remaining IN the pool, no running on the pool deck, no pushing or pretending to push another child into the pool, no diving into the backyard pool, no jumping onto flotation devices (inflatable rafts, intertubes, foam mats, etc. or onto people in the pool, no holding another person under water, and we only call for help when it truly is an emergency).
-Issuing time out of the pool or banishment for a longer period are effective and necessary adult policing actions for improper safety behavior by schoolaged children.
+- At backyard pool parties: adult supervisors must first inform children of the water safety rules to prevent all too common injuries (e.g. tag is to be played while remaining IN the pool, no running on the pool deck, no pushing or pretending to push another child into the pool, no diving into the backyard pool, no jumping onto flotation devices (inflatable rafts, Intertubes, foam mats, etc. or onto people in the pool, no holding another person underwater, and we only call for help when it truly is an emergency).
+Issuing time out of the pool or banishment for a longer period are effective and necessary adult policing actions for improper safety behavior by school-aged children.

 - Always use a life jacket when boating, water-skiing, jet-skiing, etc. on a natural body of water.

 - Swim only in supervised recreational swimming areas away from boats and other aquatic craft.

 - Never swim during approaching or overhead electrical storms.